 Hamilton Pool Preserve (24300 Hamilton Pool Road, Dripping Springs) has a very small beach made of pebbles and is one of the most beautiful spots in all of Texas.
 From May 1 – September 30, reservations are required to visit.
 The typical price for visiting is now $26 per vehicle per morning or afternoon time slot.

 Update: No swimming allowed at Hamilton Pool Preserve for the foreseeable future.

 Pedernales Falls State Park (2585 Park Road 6026, Johnson City) is just outside of Austin, but it feels like you’re worlds away from the hustle and bustle of the city.
 For a $6 per person (ages 13 and older) entry fee, you can camp, hike, mountain bike, picnic, swim, tube, or fish.
 Local wildlife is abundant as well–we saw a deer, an armadillo, and a praying mantis!
 We found the main falls first and hiked up part of the river before heading to the picnic area for lunch.
 We spent the remainder of our time there in the swimming area, mostly wading, hiking, and making rock towers.

 Sandy Creek Park

 Sandy Creek Park (9500 Lime Creek Road, Leander) is located on Lake Travis.
 This 25-acre park is an ideal spot for swimming, nature walks, birding, camping, boating, and fishing.
-Admission is $10 per vehicle.
+Admission is $5 per person (CASH ONLY).

 Pace Bend Park

 Pace Bend Park (2011 Pace Bend Road North, Spicewood) is approximately 30 miles west of Austin on Lake Travis.
 The north and east side of the park have shallow beaches perfect for children and dogs.
-Admission is $10 per vehicle.
+Admission is $5 per person (CASH ONLY).